tdnhat/zenflow/docs/ZenFlow - Software Requirements Specification.md

 - **User Management (FR2)**: Admin users shall be able to create, read, update, and delete user accounts.
 User data (profiles, roles) is managed through Keycloak's admin API or via integration.
 On user creation, the system may send a notification or event to other modules (e.g. welcome email).

-- **Workflow/Task Management (FR3)**: ZenFlow's core feature is allowing users to **create and manage workflows** (a "flow" consists of tasks or steps).
-Users can perform CRUD operations on workflows.
-For example, a user can create a new workflow with specific steps, assign tasks to users, and mark tasks complete.
-Each workflow is a domain entity stored in PostgreSQL.
-These actions are exposed via RESTful endpoints in the corresponding backend module and via pages/components on the frontend.
+- **Visual Workflow Editor (FR3)**: ZenFlow's core feature is a powerful, visual workflow editor similar to n8n, built with **React Flow** for the graph/editor interface.
+Users shall be able to:
+  * Create workflows by dragging and dropping nodes onto a canvas
+  * Connect nodes with edges to define the flow of data/actions
+  * Configure nodes through property panels built with Chakra UI and React Hook Form
+  * Save, load, and version workflows
+  * Execute workflows manually or based on triggers (time-based, event-based, etc.)
+  * View workflow execution history and logs
+  * Create custom nodes for specific business processes
+  * Import/export workflow definitions

+- **Workflow Definition and Execution (FR4)**: The backend shall provide a comprehensive API for workflow definition storage and execution.
+The workflow engine will support:
+  * Node type registration and discovery
+  * Workflow execution (synchronous and asynchronous)
+  * Workflow state management (pending, running, completed, failed)
+  * Error handling and retry logic
+  * Execution logs and history

-- **Asynchronous Notifications (FR4)**: When certain events occur (e.g. a new workflow is created or a task is completed), the system shall publish a domain event message.
+- **Asynchronous Notifications (FR5)**: When certain events occur (e.g. a workflow is created or completes execution), the system shall publish a domain event message.
 For example, creating a workflow publishes a WorkflowCreated event to RabbitMQ.
 Other modules (or future services) may subscribe to these events.
 Event publishing uses the Outbox pattern so that, e.g., creating a workflow in the database and enqueuing the message occur in one transaction.

-- **Data Consistency and Reliability (FR5)**: The system shall use **PostgreSQL** with EF Core for persistent storage of all domain data.
-Operations that affect multiple tables or modules (e.g. an order that affects inventory and accounts) must be handled transactionally within the monolith or via eventual consistency with messaging.
+- **Data Consistency and Reliability (FR6)**: The system shall use **PostgreSQL** with EF Core for persistent storage of all domain data.
+Operations that affect multiple tables or modules must be handled transactionally within the monolith or via eventual consistency with messaging.
 The Outbox ensures message delivery even if the message broker or network is temporarily unavailable.

-- **Caching (FR6)**: To improve read performance, ZenFlow shall cache frequently accessed data in **Redis**.
-For instance, user session information or reference data may be cached.
+- **Caching (FR7)**: To improve read performance, ZenFlow shall cache frequently accessed data in **Redis**.
+For instance, user session information, workflow definitions, or node type metadata may be cached.
 The cache will be updated on data changes to ensure consistency.

-- **Clean API Design (FR7)**: Backend APIs shall follow REST principles (or minimal API patterns) and use consistent request/response models.
+- **Clean API Design (FR8)**: Backend APIs shall follow REST principles (or minimal API patterns) and use consistent request/response models.
 Data validation will be applied (e.g., model binding and FluentValidation or similar) so that invalid inputs are rejected.

-- **Scalable Frontend (FR8)**: The Next.js frontend shall be modular.
-Components and hooks should be reusable across pages.
-State management (e.g. React Context or a lightweight store like Zustand) will be used for global state (authentication, theme, etc).
-For example, an AuthContext can provide the current user and auth token to components, avoiding prop-drilling.
-Service modules (e.g. API clients under lib/) will encapsulate calls to the backend.
+- **Frontend Architecture (FR9)**: The Next.js frontend shall follow modern React patterns:
+  * **Zustand** for global state management (workflow editor state, authentication, theme)
+  * **TanStack React Query** for data fetching, caching, and synchronization with server state
+  * **Axios** for API communication with interceptors for authentication and error handling
+  * **React Hook Form** for all form handling with validation
+  * **React Hot Toast** for user notifications/feedback
+  * **Chakra UI** for consistent, accessible, and themeable UI components

-- **Reusable Shared Code (FR9)**: Common code (e.g. TypeScript interfaces for API data, form components, validation schemas) will be placed in shared folders/packages to avoid duplication.
-For example, if the backend and frontend both use a UserDto definition, it can live in a shared libs/shared package in the monorepo.
+- **Reusable Shared Code (FR10)**: Common code (e.g. TypeScript interfaces for API data, form components, validation schemas) will be placed in shared folders/packages to avoid duplication.
+For example, if the backend and frontend both use a WorkflowNodeDto definition, it can live in a shared libs/shared package in the monorepo.

-- **Module Isolation (FR10)**: Internal backend modules shall be isolated.
+- **Module Isolation (FR11)**: Internal backend modules shall be isolated.
 A module may expose internal services or a public API.
 Other modules should not directly access a module's database; all cross-module actions happen via messages or public APIs.
 This encapsulation allows each module to evolve independently.

 ## 4. Non-Functional Requirements